Wrap those bulky and odd-shaped gifts by sewing up an adorable reusable Santa bag!

-When I found the perfect gift for The Maestro this year, I knew I was going to have to come up with a great way to wrap it because it is big and it’s oddly shaped and I wasn’t about to try wrapping paper.
+When I found the perfect gift for my husband this year, I knew I was going to have to come up with a great way to wrap it because it is big and it’s oddly shaped and I wasn’t about to try wrapping paper.

 Make sure to check out our Ultimate Holiday Gift Guide—Find hundreds of gift ideas for EVERYONE on your list!